 Yacht security may be a bigger issue than you think

-Securewest International went on to tell Yachting pages, "The new season in the Mediterranean looks to be unpredictable with the ongoing migrant crisis presenting challenges to superyachts cruising in the region.
-Early indications suggest growing numbers of migrants will again attempt to cross into Europe this year.
+Securewest International went on to tell Yachting Pages, "The new season in the Mediterranean looks to be unpredictable with the ongoing migrant crisis presenting challenges to superyachts cruising in the region.
+Early indications suggest growing numbers of migrants will again attempt to cross into Europe.

 "Superyachts need to stay vigilant and it's essential they plan accordingly, developing and rehearsing operational procedures and actions to be taken if they encounter migrants.
 To assist in this, Securewest has already conducted a number of planning workshops with clients.
 If the correct precautions are taken, superyachts can be confident they are well prepared for a trouble-free journey."